Results Index

 Linesmen: Laszlo Hamar and Imre Bozoky (Hungary)

 This was England's second successive penalty shootout, after they disposed of Spain in the quarter-final, four days earlier, in the same stadium.
 Following a goalless draw after extra time, they had triumphed by 4-2 on penalties.
 Now they faced their old rivals again.
 In 1990, it had been West Germany who had beaten England in the World Cup semi-final in Turin, by 4-3 on penalties, following a 1-1 draw after extra time.
-This had been England's only other experience of shootouts and the last for West Germany before reunification of the country.
+This had been England's only other experience of shootouts and the last for West Germany before reunification.
 The new Germany now faced its first penalty shootout with the pressure of extending the West's record of three consecutive wins in major tournaments, stretching back to the 1982 World Cup semi-final.

 Goalkeepers: